 In compliance with the California Education Code, Southwestern College will review all applications submitted to determine if applicants meet the residency requirements for tuition purposes.
 California resident classification entitles students to in-state tuition fees.
 Our guidelines for residency classification are state-mandated.
-Since each applicant's case is evaluated on an individual basis, it is suggested that students interested in determining residency contact a Residency Technician at one of the following numbers:
+Since each applicant's case is evaluated on an individual basis, it is suggested that students interested in determining residency contact a Residency Technician at (619) 421-6700, ext.
+5215 or 5216.

 Class schedules and college catalogs